-A key component of Councils investment into biodiversity is annual planting of at least 100,000 trees, shrubs and groundcovers for revegetation.
+A key component of Council's investment into biodiversity is annual planting of at least 100,000 trees, shrubs and groundcovers for revegetation.
 These works are mostly undertaken by Council with assistance of Friends Group members and sometimes local schools.
 Annual budget allocation also provides ongoing employment of the 14 dedicated bushland and wetland staff who undertake weed control and regeneration works in addition to revegetation.

-Council bushland staff undertakes seasonal seed collection for the purpose of growing local provenance tube stock.
+One full-time nursery person is employed to carry out local seed collection, maintaining a local provenance seed bank, to support the propagation of indigenous plants.
 Most plants are grown under privately run nurseries, however, Monash still propagates the more rare or delicate species (orchids, lilies etc.) in the nursery at the Monash Operations Centre.